-Your company must devise a strong pallet management plan.
+Your company must devise a strong pallet management plan to stay ahead of the evolving pallet supply and demand.
 By staying organized, you can save on costs, simplify your supply chain, manage inventory efficiently, and streamline the retrieval and removal process.
 Read these tips for establishing a pallet management plan to ensure your business successfully manages its pallets—from inbound to outbound.

 Assess Your Pallet Needs

 Creating a solid pallet management plan begins with assessing your needs.
 Ask yourself what sizes, types, and quality of pallets you’ll need.
 You should also consider the size of your products.
 A pallet management plan will allow you to have the right pallets for specific products on-hand.
 It’ll be important to communicate with your pallet distribution company and discuss the types of product and weight loads you’ll be transporting.
 They’ll be able to determine the types of pallets you’ll want and the materials needed for them.
 Special distributors like FALM use pallet design software to construct custom-built pallets for various products and weight, further helping to equip you with the exact pallets you’ll need.